0% up to 48 Months on over 110 Brands!

 The Burl B80 Mothership has been particularly popular as a third party solution for use with HDX and HD native systems for those with a desire (and budget) for ultimate sound quality.
 The Burl's all discrete Class A analog electronics puts it in a class of its own from a topology standpoint and you'll see that many of today's top producers and engineers choose Burl as their go-to converter of choice.
 Apogee has seen renewed interest lately in their much-praised Symphony I/O series with the recent release of their MKII series of streamlined interfaces, which feature improved connectivity options and upgraded AD/DA electronics.

 As the gold standard for many, Prism Sound is known for being very transparent and offering true to life sonic qualities.
 Even though the venerable ADA8-XR has been around a decade at this stage, it's truly reached "classic" status, a rarity in terms of digital technology.
 Their Atlas, Titan and Lyra series carry the torch in pared down more budget friendly offerings with the same commitment to sound quality.
-Last but not least, Lynx manufacturers some of the best HD and HDX compatible converters from a "bang for buck" standpoint; known for transparency, rock solid stability and reliability, the Aurora series continues to be a popular option.
+Last but not least, Lynx manufactures some of the best HD and HDX compatible converters from a "bang for buck" standpoint; known for transparency, rock solid stability and reliability, the Aurora series continues to be a popular option.

 Focusrite's series of RedNet converters has seen the most widespread adoption amongst the available options to date.
 With a full series of interface configurations including Avid HD integration to their Dante network, you can compile a system of astounding versatility for even the most complex workflows at a relatively accessible price point.
 The Waves Digigrid protocol, developed primarily for their series of low-latency DSP-based plug-In hosting processors, has impressive specs and their digital interfacing solutions can be used to interface AD/DA conversion of your choice.
 Burl recently announced that they would develop a Digigrid based version of their B80 Mothership, which would bring low latency networkable protocol to their exceptional sounding platform.

 In mastering and classical recording circles, the Merging Technologies Horus and HAPI units are king.
 Using the Ravenna protocol, a lesser adopted but well-integrated technology similar to Dante, these units offer unparalleled levels of transparency with the added bonus of internal mic preamps.
-Popular for high-level performance venues, especially in Europe, you can place a number of units side stage at a performance hall, run your mics direct into the units and stream dozens of tracks across the venue over a simple Cat 5 cable with very low latency and incredibly precise sonics.
+Popular for high-level performance venues, especially in Europe, you can place a number of units side stage at a performance hall, run your mics directly into the units and stream dozens of tracks across the venue over a simple Cat 5 cable with very low latency and incredibly precise sonics.
 It should be noted that Focusrite's RedNet series will allow for this same arrangement as will SSL's brand new series of Dante-based converters, which come in two configurations both a 16 channel mic/line input or a 8 mic/line input, 8 line output configuration.
 Aimed at the live sound market, this new series from SSL with its high quality 9000 series mic preamp on each channel could be the perfect high-tech solution for a modern studio environment as well.

 Antelope Audio has been raising the heat lately, adding DSP accelerated proprietary plug-in functionality to their more recent interface offerings.
 The Orion series by Antelope has been a favorite of those looking for a lot of quality analog I/O for an affordable price per channel.
 The new Zen Studio and Goliath are certainly worth a look for native users, especially those looking for expanded mic preamp inputs within a single native interface.
 The sound quality these units bring to the table is truly stunning and to pack all of the features and functionality that they provide at the price point makes them a top value for the native project studio.
 Don't forget also to check out Apogee’s Duet, Quartet and Ensemble series, the Lynx Hilo, Mytek 8x192, Metric Halo interfaces and the external USB-based converters by Dangerous Music and Benchmark.
 For ultra high-end mastering grade stereo conversion look at Weiss Engineering DAC2 and DAC1-MKIII, Burl's B2 Bomber series and Lavry Engineering's AD122-96MX as well.